Month 1, Day 18, Monday 6:00 p.m.

 Tanya continued, “When I start asking the questions you sent me, they’re going to make connections.
 The Raven Queen has already shown she can move directly against the University without repercussion.
 She’s warned me in person.
 Do you want to be assassinated?
 Wasn’t that book she stole on its way to your office at the time?
 She knows where you work.
 She probably knows where you sleep.
-You are making an enemy who is beyond your league, and you’re tossing me into their jaws like some kind of disposable, unshielded pawn.”
+You are making an enemy who is out of your league, and you’re tossing me into their jaws like some kind of disposable, unshielded pawn.”

 Munchworth scoffed angrily.
 “I am a professor of the Thaumaturgic University of Lenore.
-We are the most powerful magical institution on the continent.
+We are the most powerful magical institution on the entire continent.
 Even the Thirteen Crowns fear us.
 This upstart who calls herself the Raven Queen is nothing more than a petty thief and a dramatist, feeding the fear and ignorance of the population to bolster her reputation.
 She makes threats and pulls stunts because she is not powerful enough to face us directly.
 We will anger her?
 She has angered us!
 We will stand for this no longer, and if she knows what is good for her, she will hide away in the shadows, for the fist of our wrath will spare none!”
 He breathed hard for a few seconds.
 “The cowardice of your common blood is showing true, Canelo.
 Rid your mind of petty superstitions and represent the University with the mettle of a real sorcerer.”

 Tanya’s heavy breaths were audible, and Sebastien could imagine her anger, but the woman didn’t reply aloud.